 CHARACTERISTIC DESCRIPTION Focus on Students Districts, schools, and their partners approach their work with a commitment to putting students' needs first.
 Alignment of Vision and Goals Districts, schools, and their partners agree upon common goals and establish shared expectations for the functioning of their partnership.
-Typically, these partnerships will aim to support a district's or school's work on previously outlined strategic priorities. ·IIII Leveraging of Strengths Districts, schools, and their partners identify their respective strengths and weaknesses, based on past experience and existing evidence, to provide a continuum of services and supports to students, staff, and families while minimizing duplicative efforts.
-Leadership and Oversight Districts, schools, and their partners compose common memos of understanding and service agreements.
+Typically, these partnerships will aim to support a district's or school's work on previously outlined strategic priorities. ن السار ، Leveraging of Strengths Leveraging of evidence, to provide a continuum o Leadership and Oversight Districts, schools, and their partners compose common memos of understanding and service agreements.
 They also outline a clear framework for overseeing their partnership, whether by designating individual personnel or forming a committee to guide the partnership.
 Open Communication Districts, schools, and their partners build and maintain two-way communication channels and emphasize mutual trust, transparency, and a commitment to high- quality programs as key aspects of their collaboration.
 Sustained Duration Districts, schools, and their partners commit to multi-year partnerships to support continuity of programming and guide sustained progress toward partnership goals.

-Source: National Commission on Social, Emotional, and Academic Development, Aspen Institute 120 and linguistic competence, an understanding of the needs and experiences of students, and an understanding of the school environment" at-large.
-116 As a baseline, principals should seek to build trust with and among their instructional and non-instructional staff and encourage all schoolpersonnel to based commit themselves to the best interests of students.
-They must also make the formation of strong student-staff relationships a core component of any climate-related policies.
-This will help strengthen student bonds with school-based adults and forge a sturdy system of supports on which students can depend to promote academic success physical, mental, and emotional wellbeing.118
+Source: National Commission on Social, Emotional, and Academic Development, Aspen Institute $^{\rm 120}$ and linguistic competence, an understanding of the needs and experiences of students, and an understanding of the school environment" at-large.116 As a baseline, principals should seek to build trust with and among their instructional and non-instructional staff and encourage all schoolpersonnel to based commit themselves to the best interests of students.117 They must also make the formation of strong student-staff relationships a core component of any climate-related policies.
+This will help strengthen student bonds with school-based adults and forge a sturdy system of supports on which students can depend to promote their academic success and physical, mental, and emotional wellbeing.118

-Furthermore, principals should promote communication between their staff and students' families to increase touchpoints and improve information exchange between teachers, other support staff, and students' caregivers.
+Furthermore. principals should promote communication between their staff and students' families to increase touchpoints and improve information exchange between teachers, other support staff, and students' caregivers.
 Importantly, principals should emphasize that all communications be child-centered and constructive to minimize conflict and further the display of the school's commitment to students.
 As a result of more frequent and consistent communications from the school, students' parents and guardians may become more actively involved and invested in their children's education.

-potentially resulting in a higher degree of family involvement in school-based activities and familial reinforcement of school-based efforts while students are at home.
-119
+potentially resulting in a higher degree of family involvement in school-based activities and familial reinforcement of school-based efforts while students are at home.119

-To support such results stemming from improved school-to-home communications, principals should also facilitate events and volunteer opportunities for families-and community members-to come on campus and share in students' educational experience.
-Likewise, principals should work with and support their staff in working with attendees at such events to better students' overall educational experience and reap the highest degree of benefit from the collaboration.
-122
+To support such results stemming from improved school-to-home communications, principals should also facilitate events and volunteer opportunities for families-and community members-to come on campus and share in students' educational experience.121 Likewise, principals should work with and support their staff in working with attendees at such events to better students' overall educational experience and reap the highest degree of benefit from the collaboration.122